LlamaBoiq/Click-Counter/README.md

 Reset button on the side of the window transparency bar only works if your counter is higher than 0

+#

+The clicks count for right click and left click

 # You can check the source code in the file named "form1.cs"
 End of readme file